Skip to main content

 How New York Botanical Garden Compares

-New York Botanical Garden directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 5 points below the Environment & Animals category average.
-The organization holds 75.4 months of operating reserves, indicating strong financial stability.
+New York Botanical Garden earns a NonprofitTruth efficiency grade of D (37/100).
+That is 26 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 2.76% of total revenue.
+The organization holds 75.4 months of operating reserves, indicating strong financial cushion.

 Financials